-Admiralty nautical charts use the meter as reference unit.
+Admiralty nautical charts Raster ARCS use the meter as reference unit.

-Admiralty nautical charts comply with SOLAS regulations (Safety of Life at Sea) and are perfectly suitable for professional, commercial or leisure use.
+Admiralty nautical charts comply with SOLAS regulations (Safety of Life at Sea) and'are perfectly suitable for professional, commercial or l'isure use.
 The charts in the series include a range of useful scales for navigation planning, ocean crossing, coastal navigation and harbour approach.
-Navigators should always use the largest nautical chart suited to their needs.
+Navigators should'al'ays use the largest nautical chart suited to their needs.
 In particularly busy maritime waterways like the British Channel, the Suez Gulf, the Straits of Malacca and Singapore, standard nautical charts are completed by itinerary guides, which provide advice for planning routes in these complex zones.

-Familiar to navigators, nautical charts have undergone intensive evolution over time.
+Famil ar to navigators, nautical charts have undergone intensive evolution over time.
 Whatever chart is used, precautions must be taken for safe use.
 Admiralty collects and continuously processes all information necessary for navigation, and then edits it, notably on nautical charts.
 The elaboration of nautical charts is conducted by expert cartographers who analyse, select and compile data, in order to obtain a graphical synthesis: the mapped information.
-They use a wide range of information: bathymetric data base, wrecks, buoyage system, undersea cables, .... and also benefit from the advice of nautical experts, geophysicians, hydrographers and a specialised laboratory for aerial or satellite image exploitation.
+They use a wide range of information: bathymetric data base, wrecks, buoyage system, undersea cables, .... and'also benefit from the advice of nautical experts, geophysicians, hydrographers and'a s'ecialised laboratory for aerial or satellite image exploitation.

 According to the navigation zone, several insets - mainly harbours - can be found.

-Admiralty charts are corrected daily and are only printed on request; on the day they are printed, the latest updates are included.
+Admiralty raster ARCS charts are corrected daily, ; on the d'y they are edited, the latest updates are included.
 The year of issue of the chart appears on it.